 Target Prices

-The current consensus from analysts indicates positive expectations for both Cisco Systems, Inc. (CSCO) and Fortinet, Inc. (FTNT).
+The current consensus target prices for Cisco Systems, Inc. (CSCO) and Fortinet, Inc. (FTNT) suggest positive growth potential.

 | Company | Target High | Target Low | Consensus |